arjunkramadhati/Face-Recognition/README.md

 Right from the start, emphasis was given on planning to make the face training process as easy as possible.
 The face registration tool is in a seperate github repository.

 # Implementation and Results
 The face-rec algorithm is extremely accurate for frontal face recognition.
 Although the side face recognition is a bit glitchy, it proved to be better than most other algorithms.
 Training with more of the side face profiles will increase the accuracy.

+# EXPERIMENTAL: Face Tracking
+To reduce the load on the already stressed processor, a face tracking module was used.
+The idea was to recognise the face and start tracking it, instead of recognising it always.
+The tracker was found to be very unreliable in lighting conditions that was not anything but ideal.